Clonakilty

 Where to stay

 The town itself has a small stock of independent guesthouses; the Inchydoney Island Lodge & Spa is the larger hotel address 5 km south on the beach.
-For staying in the town centre, An Súgan on Wolfe Tone Street is the long-running town-centre B&B above a restaurant; The Emmet Hotel on Emmet Square is the comfortable mid-range option.
+For staying in the town centre, An Súgan on Wolfe Tone Street is the established town-centre B&B above a restaurant; The Emmet Hotel on Emmet Square is the comfortable mid-range option.
 The Park Hotel near the estuary handles the conferences and the larger groups.
-Self-catering is widely available across the West Cork uplands — listings via discoverireland.ie or West Cork Holidays (to verify currency).
-Avoid booking purely on the proximity to Inchydoney Beach unless that is your trip; the value of staying in town is the access to the food and music economy without driving every evening.
+Self-catering is widely available across the West Cork uplands; listings via discoverireland.ie or West Cork Holidays (to verify currency).
+Avoid booking purely on the proximity to Inchydoney Beach unless that is your trip.
+The value of staying in town is the access to the food and music economy without driving every evening.
 Local Link bus connections to the inland villages are limited after 6pm, so anything off the bus map needs a car or a taxi.

 What to eat

-Clonakilty Black Pudding is the town's culinary export — buy it at Edward Twomey's Pork Butcher on Pearse Street where it has been made since 1880, and order it at any pub breakfast.
-Deasy's of Ring (4 km south on the estuary) is the destination seafood restaurant — local lobster, oysters from Rosscarbery Bay, and the regional shellfish trade; book ahead.
-An Súgan on Wolfe Tone Street is the long-running mid-range Irish-food address in the town centre.
+Clonakilty Black Pudding is the town's culinary export.
+Buy it at Edward Twomey's Pork Butcher on Pearse Street, where it has been made since 1880, and order it at any pub breakfast.
+Deasy's of Ring (4 km south on the estuary) is the destination seafood restaurant, serving local lobster, oysters from Rosscarbery Bay and the regional shellfish trade; reserve a table.
+An Súgan on Wolfe Tone Street covers the mid-range Irish-food ground in the town centre.
 Lettercollum Kitchen Project produces the town's bread and pastry baseline.
 For the casual market, the Clonakilty Friday food market (Old Mill Centre car park, to verify) is the producer-direct option for cheeses, vegetables and shellfish.
 Tarry Mór Coffee runs the speciality-coffee daytime business.
-The Clonakilty Distillery on Inchydoney Road runs tasting and tours of its single-pot-still Irish whiskey production — book ahead.
+The Clonakilty Distillery on Inchydoney Road runs tasting and tours of its single-pot-still Irish whiskey production; reserve in advance.

 What to do

-Walk the Inchydoney beach — the two-strand bay 5 km south, a Blue Flag beach since 1989 and the area's signature seascape.
+Walk Inchydoney beach, the two-strand bay 5 km south, a Blue Flag beach since 1989 and the area's signature seascape.
 The Wild Atlantic Way Western Way from Clonakilty south to the Galley Head lighthouse is a fine half-day coastal walk.
 De Barra's Folk Club on Pearse Street runs nightly traditional-music sessions year-round and is the cultural address of the town (de barras.com, to verify current programme).
 The Michael Collins Centre at Castleview, 5 km west of the town, is the small but well-curated history museum at the family farm site (michaelcollinscentre.com, to verify).
 The West Cork Model Railway Village in the town centre is a small attraction worth a wet afternoon.
-For the wider West Cork loop, day-trips to Skibbereen (West Cork Arts Centre and Saturday market), Lough Hyne (a marine reserve), and the Galley Head are within easy driving distance.
+For the wider West Cork loop, Skibbereen (West Cork Arts Centre and Saturday market) and Lough Hyne, a marine reserve, are within easy driving distance.
+So is the Galley Head.

 Respect

 Clonakilty is a small market town where the local economy still runs partly on agriculture and partly on tourism, in roughly equal measure.
-The town's relationship with visitors is friendly but undeferential — Clonakilty does not exist for tourism the way Dingle or Killarney do, and the trade-off is that the texture is real but you are expected to behave like a guest rather than a customer.
+The town's relationship with visitors is friendly but undeferential.
+Clonakilty does not exist for tourism the way Dingle or Killarney do, and the trade-off is that the texture is real but you are expected to behave like a guest rather than a customer.
 Don't crowd into De Barra's at the start of a Friday session and expect to be entertained; arrive early, buy a pint, and listen.
-The Michael Collins story is part of living family memory in the area and the historiography is contested — listen rather than offer opinions.
+The Michael Collins story is part of living family memory in the area and the historiography is contested.
+Listen; don't offer opinions.
 Inchydoney Beach is a working bathing area patrolled by Irish Water Safety in summer; obey the lifeguard flags.
-The estuary mudflats at low tide are a Special Protection Area for waders and brent geese — do not walk dogs across the open mud in winter.
+The estuary mudflats at low tide are a Special Protection Area for waders and brent geese; do not walk dogs across the open mud in winter.

 Practical notes